maximeh/leaflet.bouncemarker/README.md

     The height (in pixel) at which the marker is "dropped".
     The default is the top point on the y axis of the Marker.

+* loop (integer) (Default: 1)

+    The number of times the animation should play.
+    -1 is a special value for infinite loop.

 ### callback (function) (optional)